Substance use and abuse in LGBTQ communities of Wisconsin is a complex issue and often prompts an array of feelings.

 Whether addressing adult or youth substance use or abuse, all of the listed strategies play a part in eliminating the dangerous health disparities in substance use that limit the length and quality of our lives.
 Diverse & Resilient is also a member of the Milwaukee County Substance Abuse Prevention Coalition, State Council on Alcohol and other Drug Abuse, and the City of Milwaukee Tobacco-Free Alliance.

-For more information about talking with your AODA provider or health professional, click here to access our LGBT Passport to Health.
+For more information about talking with your AODA provider or health professional, click here to access our LGBTQ Passport to Health.

 Learn more about our programs related to substance use: